AckerlyXu/heima/articles/sql-database/sql-database-manage-application-rolling-upgrade.md

 At this point the application is fully functional and the upgrade steps can be repeated.

+> [!NOTE]
-> [AZURE.NOTE] The rollback does not require changes in WATM profile as it already points to <i>contoso-1.chinacloudsites.cn</i> as the active endpoint.
+> The rollback does not require changes in WATM profile as it already points to <i>contoso-1.chinacloudsites.cn</i> as the active endpoint.

 ![SQL Database geo-replication configuration.
 Cloud disaster recovery.](./media/sql-database-manage-application-rolling-upgrade/Option1-4.png)